skissane/pdos/pdld/readme.txt

 The kill-at kills the name in the DLL only, not the library.
 This is intentional.

-Note that although pdld can create both the DLL and library in a single command, the GNU tools we use are not capable of doing that, and instead you need to separately create the DLL (using ldwin) and the library (using dlltwin).
+Note that although pdld can create both the DLL and correct --kill-at import library in a single command, the GNU tools we use are not capable of creating a correct --kill-at import library (the DLL is fine though), so instead you need to separately create the DLL (using ldwin) and the library (using dlltwin).
 You can see an example of this being done in PDPCLIB (src/makek32.w32).
 This is why it is always best to start with a working system and